 Christopher Robson is equally at home with contemporary music, having performed Edward Kelley in Damon Albarn’s DOCTOR DEE (world premiere) the title-role in the Philip Glass AKHNATEN (American and UK premieres), Mystery Man in the UK premiere of Olga Neuwirth’s THE LOST HIGHWAY, Edgar in Reimann’s LEAR (UK premiere), Goethe’s FAUST (PARTS I AND II), Reiserer’s PRESIDENT JEKYLL, Oberon A MIDSUMMER NIGHT’S DREAM, Apollo DEATH IN VENICE and the world première of Hans-Jürgen von Bose’s KAFKA PROJECT.
 He also took part in the UK premiere of Maderna’s SATYRICON and created the roles of Ometh in John Casken’s GOLEM (world premiere, Almeida Festival), Claire in John Lunn’s opera of Genet’s THE MAIDS (world premiere, Lyric Hammersmith), Refugee in the world premiere of Jonathan Dove’s FLIGHT for Glyndebourne and subsequently for Nationale Reisoper, Xavier Dayer’s SONNET XXll with the Ensemble Contrechamps in Paris and Schnittke’s FAUST CANTATA with the Basel Sinfonietta in Basel and Zürich.
 He also created the role of Angel in the world premiere of John Taverner’s APOCALPYSE.
 Festival, concert and opera appearances include Edinburgh, Lufthansa Festival London, BBC Proms, Concertgebouw Amsterdam, Innsbruck, Geneva, Salzburg, Wien Modern, Karlsruhe Handelfest, Halle, Munich Opernfestspiele, Zürich Junifestwochen, Ravenna, Flanders, Bruges, Montpellier, Aix en Provence and Paris.
 He has broadcast frequently for BBC television and radio, and on many of the European stations.
 His many recordings include MESSIAH, XERXES, ARTAXERXES, ARIODANTE, Bach MAGNIFICAT, Vivaldi NISI DOMINUS, Peter Maxwell Davies’s RESURRECTION, Tippett THE ICE BREAK, GOLEM, and FLIGHT.
 Video recordings include XERXES (ENO), Purcell HAIL, BRIGHT CECILIA (EMI), MY NIGHT WITH HANDEL (Channel 4 Films) and Dominic Scherrer’s HELL FOR LEATHER (DRS),

-Recent and future engagements include Trinculo THE TEMPEST for Städtische Bühnen Frankfurt, title role in Andre Tchaikowsky’s MERCHANT OF VENICE for Polish National Opera, the world premiere of STYX in Munich, Ottone L’INCORONAZIONE DI POPPEA on tour across Germany, Gilbert in the world premiere of Huba de Graaff’s THE NAKED SHIT SONGS at the 2017 Holland Festival, the German premiere of George Benjamin’s DREAM OF THE SONG for Munich Philharmonic Orchestra and concerts with Kammerorchester, Basel
+Recent engagements include Trinculo THE TEMPEST for Städtische Bühnen Frankfurt, title role in Andre Tchaikowsky’s MERCHANT OF VENICE for Polish National Opera, the world premiere of STYX in Munich, Ottone L’INCORONAZIONE DI POPPEA on tour across Germany, Gilbert in the world premiere of Huba de Graaff’s THE NAKED SHIT SONGS at the Holland Festival, the German premiere of George Benjamin’s DREAM OF THE SONG for Munich Philharmonic Orchestra and concerts with Kammerorchester, Basel